uclibs/treatment_database/README.md

 ### Manual Testing
 When you ran `rails db:seed`, you created three user accounts:
-- an admin account with the username `chuck@chuck.codes` and password `notapass`
+- an admin account with the username `chuck@uc.edu` and password `notapassword`
-- a standard user account with the username `jkrowling@example.com` and password `notapass`
+- a standard user account with the username `jkrowling@uc.edu` and password `notapassword`
-- a read-only user account with the email `johngreen@example.com` and password `notapass`
+- a read-only user account with the email `johngreen@uc.edu` and password `notapassword`

 You can use these accounts to test the application.
 The admin account has full access to the application, the standard user account has access to most features, and the read-only user account can only view the data.